 Life of Annamacharya - (July 1994); Festival of Dussera (September 1992); Women Triumphant (November 1990); Epic Emotions (March 1990); The Splendor of the Infinite (September 1987); The Rhythm of Life (March 1987); Siva the Cosmic Dancer (May 1986)

-All dance training acquired under skilled private instructors (gurus) in India for over 16 years.
-Bharatanatyam: Smt Indra Rajan, Shri T.R.
-Devanathan and Smt.
-Kalanidhi Narayanan.
-Kuchipudi: Vedantam Jagannatha Sarma.
-Odissi: Guru Shrinath Raut and Guru Kelucharan Mohapatra.
-As founder and director of the Abhinaya Dance Company, has trained over 100 students in their solo dance debut recitals or arangetrams.
-Taught at San Jose State University, and Stanford University, and has taught a fall semester course in Indian dance for the past five years at University of California, Santa Cruz.
+As founder and director of the Abhinaya Dance Company, Mathyli Kumar has trained over 100 students in their solo dance debut recitals or arangetrams.
+Mathyli Kumar has taught at San Jose State University, Stanford University, and a fall semester course in Indian dance for the past five years at University of California, Santa Cruz.

 Choreographers Fellowships from the National Endowment for the Arts, 1989-1993,